dgroomes/java-foreign-function-and-memory-api-playground/README.md

       but it does low-level work in a way that we are not interested in maintaining.
 The effect of the code in terms of physical memory usage is what we want, but the source code is not.
 Can we apply the MemoryLayout abstraction to this code?
 UPDATE: No we need to do manual offset arithmetic.
 Not the end of the world.
   * DONE Write the full class names to the memory segment since we solved the variable-width problem.
   * Glob match on foreign memory.
 * [x] DONE Move this to its own repository. `jdk-playground` isn't the right place because FFM is a library and runtime feature.
-* [ ] Narrow the scope and modularize the scope.
-Go to a subprojects approach.
-I'll have a bare-bones `jextract` subproject (migrated from <https://github.com/dgroomes/jdk-playground/tree/main/jextract>) which only passes one integer, a foreign memory subproject to show memory layouts perhaps (and maybe a second one for the jaggedsteppingwindow), and maybe an intermediate project that passes a complex type, like an array of strings or something.
-A stretch goal would be to do upcalls from C to Java, but I don't have a personal interest in that right now.